emilybrooks/emilybrooks.github.io/tms.md

 soma droplet to recover ep
 clap track (need to get back to 2sp)

-after medeus's mabufudyne phase he will only use tail, so have yashiro use diamondsplitter instead of counter
+when medeus's starts using megido attacks (after mabufu) he will only use tail, so have yashiro use diamondsplitter instead of counter

 # Epilogue
 Go to bloom palace